-The financial portfolio management does not aim for a minimum proportion of sustainable investments with an environmental objective, which is classified as an ecological sustainable according to EU Taxonomy Regulation ((EU) 2020/852).
+The financial portfolio management does not aim for a minimum proportion of sustainable investments with an environmental objective, which is classified as environmentally sustainable under EU Taxonomy.
 Thus, there is no aim to have a minimum proportion of investments into enabling or transitional activities.